 You can install another edition of Windows 8.1 like Pro, assuming you have it and you’re making WIMBOOT image using that as source.

 You can also install Windows Technical Preview if it get installed properly.
 (However i won’t recommend doing so)

 - Connect the OTG Cable to USB Hub and Tablet and Power ON USB Hub only.

-- Now connect mouse, keyboard and recovery USB to Power Hub.
+- Now connect the Mouse, Keyboard, and recovery USB to Power Hub.

-- Now it’s time to turn ON tablet and boot it directly to BIOS by holding down Power + Volume Down button at the same time, until Stream 7 shows you the Startup menu.
+- Now it’s time to turn ON Tablet and boot it directly to BIOS by holding down the Power + Volume Down button at the same time until Stream 7 shows you the Startup menu.